-As part of our interest rate risk management, we periodically hedge a portion of our interest rate risk using derivative financial instruments, currently comprised of Swaps, which are designated and accounted for as hedging instruments.
-In prior years we have also used Swaptions for hedging purposes.
 We use Swaps to modify the repricing characteristics of our repurchase agreements and securitized debt and cash flows for such liabilities.
 Under each Swap, we agree to pay a fixed rate of interest and receive a variable interest rate, generally based on one-month or three-month LIBOR, on the notional amount of the Swap.
-Our Swaptions are used as a hedge against the risk of changes in the interest component above a specified level on a portion of forecasted one-month fixed rate borrowings.
+Swaptions (when used) are used as a hedge against the risk of changes in the interest component above a specified level on a portion of forecasted one-month fixed rate borrowings.
 We document our risk-management policies, including objectives and strategies, as they relate to our hedging activities and the relationship between the hedging instrument and the hedged liability.
 We assess both at inception of a hedge and on a quarterly basis thereafter, whether or not the hedge relationship is "highly effective."

-We discontinue hedge accounting on a prospective basis and recognize changes in the fair value of the derivative through earnings when: (i) it is determined that the derivative is no longer effective in offsetting cash flows of a hedged item (including forecasted transactions), (ii) it is no longer probable that the forecasted transaction will occur or (iii) it is determined that designating the derivative as a hedge is no longer appropriate.
+We discontinue hedge accounting on a prospective basis and recognize changes in the fair value of the derivative through earnings when: (i) it is determined that the derivative is no longer effective in offsetting cash flows of a hedged item (including forecasted transactions); (ii) it is no longer probable that the forecasted transaction will occur; or (iii) it is determined that designating the derivative as a hedge is no longer appropriate.

-Swaps are carried on our balance sheet at fair value, as assets, if their fair value is positive, or as liabilities, if their fair value is negative.
-Changes in the fair value of our Swaps are recorded in other comprehensive income/(loss) provided that the hedge remains effective.
+Swaps are carried on our balance sheets at fair value, as assets, if their fair value is positive, or as liabilities, if their fair value is negative.
+Changes in the fair value of our Swaps are recorded in OCI provided that the hedge remains effective.
 Changes in fair value for any ineffective amount of a Swap are recognized in earnings.
 We have not recognized any change in the value of our existing Swaps through earnings as a result of hedge ineffectiveness.

-Swaptions (when used) are carried as assets on our balance sheet at fair value.
-Changes in the intrinsic value of the Swap underlying the Swaption are recorded in other comprehensive income/(loss), a component of stockholders' equity, provided that the hedge remains effective, while changes in the time value of the Swaption are recorded as gains/losses through earnings as a component of other income during the option period.
+Swaptions (when used) are carried as assets on our balance sheets at fair value.
+Changes in the intrinsic value of the Swap underlying the Swaption are recorded in OCI, a component of stockholders' equity, provided that the hedge remains effective, while changes in the time value of the Swaption are recorded as gains/losses through earnings as a component of other income during the option period.
 We use the cumulative dollar-offset ratio to assess the hedge effectiveness of our Swaptions.